GBrachetta/boilerplate-django/README.md

 10. Create a local repository with `git init`.
 The `.gitignore` file provided is ready to ignore all the commonly ignored files.

+11. Run `python manage.py migrate` to initialize the database with the proprietary Django models.

-11. Settings are divided in the module `settings/environments`.
+12. Settings are divided in the module `settings/environments`.
 Edit these for the different environments or `settings/components/base.py` for settings common to both development and production.

-12. The `.env` file provided (`your-app-name/settings/.env`) should include your environment variables.
+13. The `.env` file provided (`your-app-name/settings/.env`) should include your environment variables.
 Change `DJANGO_ENV` to either `development` or `production` for the corresponding settings to load.

-13. Add eventual new settings in the following files:
+14. Add eventual new settings in the following files:

     1. `your-app-name/settings/components/common.py` for settings common to both development and production
     2. `your-app-name/settings/environments/development.py` for settings used during development.
     3. `your-app-name/settings/environments/production.py` for settings used for production.

-14. The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.
+15. The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.

 That's all.
 Start coding!